 Both mesothelioma and asbestosis result from asbestos’ unique properties.
 Because the mineral is made of practically indestructible microscopic fibers that do not break down easily, some of these strands can get inhaled and embed permanently within the walls of the lungs.
 The silicate fibers irritate the flesh and form scar tissue, which affects the way that lungs move.
 This results in not only pain but coughing and shortness of breath.
 This is asbestosis.
 The development of scar tissue can eventually lead to tumor growth when the condition becomes mesothelioma.

 Here’s the difficult thing about asbestos exposure:

 Mesothelioma can take as long as 50 years to develop.
-It can be difficult to prove where and when the asbestos exposure caused it, which can severely complicate a personal injury claim.
+It can be difficult to prove where and when the asbestos exposure occurred, severely complicating a personal injury claim.

 Symptoms of Mesothelioma

 Symptoms of cancer in the outer lining of the lungs and internal chest wall can include chest pain, fluid around the lungs, difficulty breathing, fatigue, and anemia.
 Coughing up blood, wheezing, and hoarseness can also be symptoms of mesothelioma in the chest cavity.
 Mesothelioma cancer can also be found in the protective membrane lining the abdominal cavity.
 When the mesothelial cells of the chest cavity are exposed to asbestos, they mutate and form cancer cells.
 Symptoms may include bowel difficulties, swelling and pain in the abdominal area, and weight loss.
 These symptoms may not necessarily be the result of asbestos cancer, but you should still check with your doctor if any of these are present.